Legal Advice for Compensation Insurance Claims & TPD Payouts

 When you make a WorkCover claim, your authorised insurer must decide whether to pay benefits within 28 days.
 Your claim is automatically accepted if they don’t provide written feedback within that time.
 The insurance company may ask you to be assessed by their doctors within that period.

-You may be able to make claims for injuries sustained during work hours and some trips made in connection with your job.
+Under most workers’ compensation schemes (including Queensland’s), you can claim workers’ compensation for injuries sustained during work hours and some trips relating to your job.
 This includes travel to and from work and incidents that occur while you are working.
 There are strict rules about what constitutes a work-related journey.

 Typically, an employer will pay workers’ compensation insurance premiums so that WorkCover Queensland (or another insurance company) can financially support injured employees.
 The purpose of the Queensland statutory workplace insurance scheme is to protect those who are harmed while working.